Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 - Mississippi State has seven wins against the spread in 12 games this year.

-- This season, the Bulldogs have two ATS wins in three games as a favorite of 8.5 points or more.
+- The Bulldogs have been favored by 8.5 points or more three times this season and have covered the spread in two of them.

-- Mississippi State's games this year have gone over the total in six out of 12 opportunities (50%).
+- Mississippi State's games this year have hit the over on six of 12 set point totals (50%).

-- The Bulldogs put up 30.9 points per game, comparable to the 32.1 per outing the Red Raiders give up.

-- Mississippi State is 3-1 against the spread and 4-0 overall in games when it records more than 32.1 points.

-- When Mississippi State churns out more than 410.8 yards, the team is 6-4 against the spread and 6-4 overall.
+- In games that Mississippi State churns out over 410.8 yards, the team is 6-4 against the spread and 6-4 overall.

 - The Bulldogs have turned the ball over 15 times this season, three more turnovers than the Red Raiders have forced (12).